iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

 * UX
     * Ability to increase/decrease font size across the program
-    * Ability to easily open/close panels as needed based on selected tool
-    * Remember panel sizing per "tool"
-        * Save on tool switch or close?

 * Editor instance configuration (composable)
     1. Register all EcsSystems